josescasanova/fh-api/tutorials/tutorial-1/README.md

         client = FancyhandsClient(api_key, secret)
 ```

 Now you need to setup some basic data to be posted to Fancy Hands so they can fulfil the request.
-In `MainHandler`’s post method write this:
+Continuing where we left off in the `MainHandler`’s `post` method, add this:

 ``` python
 # What our assistants see when selecting what request to perform.